ruiqixu37/ruiqixu37.github.io/_pages/about.md

 I am a first-year CS M.S. student at Brown University.
 My research interest is broadly in 3D computer vision and graphics.

 Previously, I obtained my bachelor’s degree from Tufts University.
-During my undergraduate years, I have been fortunate to work with Prof. Liping Liu on graph neural networks and Prof. Michael Hughes on generalized category discovery.
-I also had the opportunity to intern at Watcher Asset, Redwall-taihe Fund Management, Platinum AI and Fidelity Investments.
+During my undergraduate years, I have been fortunate to work with Prof. Michael Hughes on generalized category discovery and Prof. Liping Liu on graph neural networks.
+I also had the opportunity to intern at Watcher Asset, Redwall-taihe Fund Management, Fidelity Investments, and Platinum AI.

 ## Publications